lamatya/tech241-CI-CD/CI-CD.md

 1. The code is initially stored on a local

-2. A pair of SSH keys is generated and one key is added to the GitHub account this helps in connecting with GitHub.
+2. A pair of SSH keys is generated and one key (public) is added to the GitHub account this helps in connecting with GitHub.

 3. A webhook is set up, which automates the process of pushing code to the next stage whenever changes are made locally.Using webhook takes away the need for manual commands.